hmelner/MeshtasticNetworkGuide/StepsToImplement.md

 l.
 Store & Forward<br>
 m.
 Telemetry<br>
 n.
 Traceroute <br></ul>
-3) **Remote Admin** - Securely manage nodes over the mesh:<ul><br>
+3) **Remote Admin** - Securely manage nodes over the mesh:
 Remote Administration is a powerful, advanced feature best suited for experienced users.
-If misconfigured, it can cause a remote node to disconnect from the mesh entirely. <br>
+If misconfigured, it can cause a remote node to disconnect from the mesh entirely. <ul>
 a.
 Security & Access Control<br><ul>
 i.
 Firmware 2.5+: Use Public Key (PKC method)<br>
 ii.
 Older Firmware: Use Admin Channel (Legacy method)<br></ul>